-Indeed, DOJ raised a similar concern in 2000 when the nation's two largest residential broadband providers at the time, AT&T and MediaOne, sought to merge.
-91 Importantly, DOJ did not focus solely on the merger's impact in local markets (which Comcast and TWC urge here with their "no competitive overlap" story).
-Instead, the DOJ also considered how the merger would affect competition nationwide.
-92
+Indeed, the Department raised a similar concern in 2000 when the nation's two largest residential broadband providers at the time, AT&T and MediaOne, sought to merge.88 Importantly, the Department did not focus solely on the merger's impact in local markets (which Comcast and TWC urge here with their "no competitive overlap" story).
+Instead, the Department also considered how the merger would affect competition nationwide.89

-DOJ was concerned that the merger would increase AT&T's power "to extract more favorable terms" from content providers to access its subscribers.
-By exploiting its 'gatekeeper' position in the residential broadband content market, AT&T could make it less profitable for disfavored content providers to invest in the creation of attractive broadband content, and reduce competition and restrict output in that market.
-DOJ was concerned that AT&T's gatekeeper power, in controlling a little over two million broadband subscribers, threatened to hamper the development of the broadband industry, and it required AT&T/MediaOne to divest their interest in Road Runner so it would be independent.
+The Department was concerned that the merger would increase AT&T's power "to extract more favorable terms" from content providers to access its subscribers.
+90 "By exploiting its 'gatekeeper' position in the residential broadband content market, AT&T could make it less profitable for disfavored content providers to invest in the creation of attractive broadband content, and reduce competition and restrict output in that market."
+The Department was concerned that AT&T's gatekeeper power, in controlling a little over two million broadband